nrktkt/tail/README.md

 ### making safe recursive calls outside the tail position

-in addition to making tail recursion safe, we can also use trampolining to recursive methods that would otherwise be tricky to make tail recursive.
+in addition to making tail recursion safe, we can also use trampolining to enable recursive methods that would otherwise be tricky to make tail recursive.

 to do this, just use `.flatMap` to chain two `call`s together.